4minitz/4minitz/doc/user/usermanual.md

 ## Edit Meeting Series Properties
 On the 4Minitz start page you will see all meeting series that are visible for you.
-A "person" icon behind a meetign series name means that you are moderator of this series.
+A "person" icon behind a meeting series name means that you are moderator of this series.

 If you click on the name of a meeting series, you will see the meeting series details with all existing meeting minutes dates (this list is initially empty, of course).